Exercises for Engaging Your Core

 Your skeleton is the framework that supports most of your muscles.
-It also supplies the hormone that — along with nature’s other, far older hormones — make up your levels of motivation, energy and focus.
-And if you’re not doing Body exercises for Engaging Your Core, you’re losing opportunities for a stronger body and healthier life.
+It also supplies the hormone that- along with nature’s other, far older hormones- make up your motivation, energy, and focus levels.
+And if you’re not doing Body exercises for Engaging Your Core, you’re losing opportunities for a more muscular body and healthier life.

-If you’re looking to hit your core muscles more effectively, try some standing plank exercises.
-These exercises work not only your abs and lower back, but also your obliques and rectus abdominis (six-pack muscles).
+If you want to hit your core muscles more effectively, try some standing plank exercises.
+These exercises work not only your abs and lower back but also your obliques and rectus abdominis (six-pack muscles).

 Start by standing with feet hip-width apart, shoulder-width apart, and hands on hips.
-Lean forward until forearms are on floor, then press heels into the floor and lift torso up.
+Lean forward until forearms are on the floor, then press heels into the bottom and lift the torso.
 Keep weight evenly distributed between feet and palms, and maintain a straight spine.
 Hold for two seconds, then slowly lower down to starting position.
 Do five reps per side.

-Other great core exercises you can try include side planks, mountain climbers, reverse plank twists, and Pilates tilts.
-To make these exercises more challenging, add in sets of 30- to 60-second holds at the top of each movement.
+Other great core exercises include side planks, mountain climbers, reverse plank twists, and Pilates tilts.
+Add sets of 30- to 60-second holds at the top of each movement to make these exercises more challenging.

 Prone Torso Twist